Writing a Cover Letter: Tips and Examples

 By following these steps, you will be able to write a simple, impactful cover letter that shows employers why you are uniquely qualified for the position.

 Here are two examples of cover letters, a traditional version and a modern version.
 First, read the job description on the left then read the cover letter.
-In the first example, you’ll see how the writer uses specific phrases from the job description and includes them in the letter.
+In the first example, you will see how the writer uses specific phrases from the job description and includes them in the letter.
 The second example takes a more creative approach.
 The author tells a personal story and appeals more abstractly to the attributes called for in the job posting.
 Both are less than 300 words.

 Example 1: Administrative Assistant